Martin Fowler (EastEnders): 2014–2025

 When Max is rejected by the community for conning people out of their businesses for the redevelopment of the Square, Stacey is one of the few people that offers him support.
 She invites him to stay in their house, much to Martin's displeasure.
 His insecurity leads to him telling Stacey that Max is not welcome in the house.
 On Christmas Eve, Stacey and Max have sex.
-When Stacey sees Max's daughters, Lauren (Jacqueline Jossa) and Abi (Lorna Fitzgerald), fall from The Vic roof, she is instantly reminded of her former husband Bradley Branning's (Charlie Clements) death.
+When Stacey sees Max's daughters, Lauren (Jacqueline Jossa) and Abi Branning (Lorna Fitzgerald), fall from The Vic roof, she is instantly reminded of her former husband Bradley Branning's (Charlie Clements) death.
 Martin tries to calm her down, and though he suspects something happened between Stacey and Max, he tells Stacey they should carry on as normal.
 However, Stacey says that if they do not talk, their relationship cannot survive, so she admits to having sex with Max, later explaining that she did so as she and Martin never have time for themselves and she is left to manage the house.
 Martin refuses to talk to Stacey about it so it does not ruin Christmas for their children and that he will not accept blame for her actions, saying she should leave if it is going to destroy their family.
-However, Martin later decides to make up with Stacey after speaking to Ted Murray (Christopher Timothy), but finds the house empty and a goodbye note from Stacey, saying she is leaving Walford with Lily, Arthur and Hope to stay with her mother Jean Slater (Gillian Wright).
-A dejected Martin ends up spending New Year's Eve alone in his house and the next day, confronts Max about sleeping with Stacey but declines to punch him, saying revenge doesn't help.
-However, Martin later punches Max but admits that he still doesn't feel right about it and that he only did it for Carmel, whom Max also used and slept with.
+However, Martin later decides to make up with Stacey after speaking to Ted Murray (Christopher Timothy), but finds the house empty and a goodbye note from Stacey, saying she is leaving Walford with Lily, Arthur and Hope to stay with her mother Jean Walters (Gillian Wright).
+A dejected Martin ends up spending New Year's Eve alone in his house and the next day, confronts Max about sleeping with Stacey but declines to punch him, saying revenge does not help.
+However, Martin later punches Max but admits that he still does not feel right about it and that he only did it for Carmel, whom Max also used and slept with.
 Stacey returns a few weeks later and when Stacey is out, Martin accuses her of being with Max when it turns out she is not with Whitney.
 Stacey and Martin argue and when Martin suggests Stacey was with Max due to Abi's death, she slaps him.
 Stacey thinks the marriage is broken and tells Martin he should move out, accusing him of hurting her; he is hurt Stacey does not regard Lily and Arthur as his children, but he angrily throws her out and exposes her affair with Max.
 Martin keeps the children inside, away from Stacey, though the pair support each other briefly when Lily holds Hope by the upstairs window, asking for Stacey.
 Martin rejects Stacey when she says the children need her and he decides he will not let Stacey near the children.
 Martin decides to go for custody and when Kush finds out, he urges Stacey and Martin to resolve their problems, but he has a turn.
-Martin meets with Stacey to attempt to fix their marriage, but Martin decides to give up, but offers Stacey contact and Stacey contacts Ryan to help her, however she decides to call Whitney and asking her help.
+Martin meets with Stacey to attempt to fix their marriage, but Martin decides to give up.
+He offers Stacey contact and Stacey contacts Ryan to help her; however, she decides to call Whitney and asking her help.
 Whitney lets Stacey into the house and a locksmith changes the locks, devastating Martin.
 Martin is not happy when Stacey seemingly changes her mind about Martin looking after the children for the night, but he refuses to look after Hope when Stacey offers as he suspects she will see Max.